jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 <!--<<img src="first-package-page.png" style="border: 1px solid gray;">-->

-As you create packages, you will add them to the page.
-You can also add organizations to invite others to work with you.
+As you publish packages, they will appear on your page.
+You can add organizations to invite others to work with you.

-The next step is to use a commmand line interface, and [install npm](https://docs.npmjs.com/getting-started/installing-node) so that you can start.
+After you set up an npm account, the next step is to use the commmand line interface (CLI) to [install npm](https://docs.npmjs.com/getting-started/installing-node).
 We look forward to seeing what you create!

 ## How do I share packages or collaborate with others?

-If you want to share packages publicly, the cost is free.
-If you want them to be private, you can pay to upgrade your account.
-You can also create organizations, called **npm Orgs**,  and invite others to work with you, privately (for a fee) or publicly (for free).
+If you choose to share your packages publicly, there is no cost.
+To use and share private packages, you need to upgrade your account.
+To share with others, create organizations, called **npm Orgs**,  and invite others to work with you, privately (for a fee) or publicly (for free).
 Or you can sign up for a custom, private type of npm for your company, called **npmE** for npm Enterprise.

 ## Learn more about npm Orgs and npmE

 [npm Orgs](https://www.npmjs.com/features) provide tools for managing both public and private packages.
-Granting permissions is easy, and configuration is simplified, too.
+Granting permissions is easy, and configuration is simplified.

 If you would prefer to have your own private registry, so that you can develop packages internally that are not shared publicly,  consider [npm Enterprise](https://www.npmjs.com/enterprise).

 ## Learn More

-To learn more about npm as a product, new features on the way, and interesting uses of npm, sign up for our newsletter at [npm-weekly](https://www.npmjs.com/npm-weekly), and follow follow @npmjs on twitter.
+To learn more about npm as a product, new features on the way, and interesting uses of npm, sign up for our newsletter at [npm-weekly](https://www.npmjs.com/npm-weekly), and be sure to follow @npmjs on twitter.

-To explore additional features that you might wish to use as your project evolves, click [here](https://www.npmjs.com/pricing).
+To explore additional features and options, click [here](https://www.npmjs.com/pricing).

 To learn about tools to manage multiple packages and collaborators, see [npm Orgs](https://www.npmjs.com/docs/orgs).